 In 2016, the USA published new regulations implementing import provisions pertaining to the reduction of marine mammal bycatch in foreign commercial fishing operations.
-DFO is working closely with the commercial fishing industry to facilitate the process under the new regulatory requirements in the USA (Section 5.4.9).
+DFO has worked closely with the commercial fishing industry to facilitate the process under the new regulatory requirements in the USA (Section 5.4.4).